 By Damani Short

-Focus on Fundamentals in Times of Change
+Focus on Fundamentals of Business

 At the start of 2022, many business leaders find themselves staring down the barrel of change.
 They’re dealing with challenges related to inflation, turnover, worker shortages, and persistent supply chain issues, to name a few.
 The thing is, change is always happening, and so businesses are in a constant state of change; most of which have multiple transformation initiatives underway and/or in the pipeline.